 to know about you.
 You need to know about you.
 Your life story is a way

 to accomplish both.
-The month of May is celebrated by the Association of Personal Historians (APH) as Personal History Awareness month.
-The over 400 member - and rapidly growing- organization is dedicated to helping others preserve their personal histories and life stories.
-You can visit their website and find lots of good information and a member database to search for a personal historian who is right for you and your story.
-I am a member and I've received valuable help from the group.
-At the 2003 convention in Denver it was like a noisy and friendly big family.
-This is one lively bunch!
+The month of May is celebrated by Personal Historians as Personal History Awareness month.
+People who work to preserve personal histories and life stories are a special bunch.
+Many of us belonged to the Association of Personal Historians, a special not-for-profit trade organization that promoted the importance of personal history work and helped the members network and grow their talents.
+Unfortunately, that organization recently had to fold due to financial challenges, but I treasure my years as a member.
 If you spend the time exploring the Your Life is Your Story web site you will see that there are many ways to tell you story and lots of resources.
-Consider an APH member when it's time to commit to your life story project.
+Consider the options and feel free to contact me when it's time to commit to your life story project.
 And

 make the time to write down some more of those merry memories.
 You'll